-- > To discuss subjects for the next school term. - > To make a schedule change. - > To find part-time or full-time employment. - > To get information about scholarship, loans, etc. - > To obtain information about the armed forces. - > To get help in deciding career goals. - ➤ To get information about post-high school training, business schools, colleges, nurses training, and technical schools. - > To get information about tutoring in any school subject. - > To learn more about your own abilities and interests. - > To help decide upon activities. - ➤ To help you feel connected to the Jersey Shore Area Senior High School. - To give you an opportunity to talk confidentially with someone who will understand and respect your confidence no matter what you may wish to talk about.
+- > To discuss subjects for the next school term. - To find part-time or full-time employment. - > To get information about scholarship, loans, etc. - ➤ To obtain information about the armed forces. - > To get help in deciding career goals. - To get information about post-high school training, business schools, colleges, nurses training, and technical schools. - > To get information about tutoring in any school subject. - > To learn more about your own abilities and interests. - > To help decide upon activities. - > To help you feel connected to the Jersey Shore Area Senior High School. - ➤ To give you an opportunity to talk confidentially with someone who will understand and respect your confidence no matter what you may wish to talk about.